Featured Posts

 Building a Business Case: 4 Types of Buyers You Need to Know

 Before you can build a successful business case, you need to know your audience.
-The first thing you need to know is that each individual has a different agenda and different concerns.
-Everything is experienced based on his or her level in the company hierarchy.
+The first thing to know is that each individual has a different agenda and different concerns.
+Everything they experience is based on his or her level in the company hierarchy.

 Moving from the lowest on the totem pole to the executive suite, here are four buyer personalities who respond to specific segments of information.